shahrajat/shahrajat.github.io/projects.md

 - [2016] **[Gradient Descent and/or Stochastic Gradient Descent for Logistic Regression](https://docs.google.com/presentation/d/1ViSaw_DzYXfKMjt6JBoN1RbgIRVCkNj2q5XAG3wjPFU/pub?start=false&loop=false&delayms=10000){:target="_blank"}** - Gradient Descent and Stochastic Gradient Descent are techniques used in optimization of objective functions in various Machine Learning models.
 Presented it in [CSC 591/791 Algorithms for Data Guided Business Intelligence course in Spring 2016](https://engineeringonline.ncsu.edu/onlinecourses/coursemarketing/SPR-2016/CSC591-791.html){:target="_blank"}.

 - [2013]
-**[Introduction to Web Development](http://www.slideshare.net/rajatsshah/introduction-to-web-designing){:target="_blank"}** - Presented a brief overview and important applications of Gradient Descent and Stochastic Gradient Descent in [CSC 591/791 Algorithms for Data Guided Business Intelligence course in Spring 2016](https://engineeringonline.ncsu.edu/onlinecourses/coursemarketing/SPR-2016/CSC591-791.html){:target="_blank"}.
+**[Introduction to Web Development](http://www.slideshare.net/rajatsshah/introduction-to-web-designing){:target="_blank"}** - As the Vice-Chairperson of ACM at VNIT, presented an introductory lecture on Web Development to the members of ACM Students' Chapter at VNIT.

 ---